jbampton/book-list/README.md

 #### Chess Openings for Dummies

 A very modern professionally typeset and well laid out book published under the DUMMIES books brand.
 The additional content provided by `Rich Tennant` with `The 5th Wave` cartoons was a great addition.
-Large spaced out book, 360+ pages, 2010 edition.
+Large spaced out book, 6 book parts, 25 chapters, 360+ pages, 2010 edition.

 ### James Eade and Al Lawrence